EKGF/ekg-maturity/docs-fragments/pillar/organization/delivery-management/ontologies-and-mapping/background-and-intro.md

-The _Ontologies & Mapping capability_ within the Delivery Management area focuses on organizing and continuously improving ontologies, taxonomies, and vocabularies used within an organization's knowledge graph.
+The _Ontologies & Mapping capability_ within the Delivery Management area focuses on organizing and continuously improving ontologies and vocabularies used within an organization's knowledge graph.
 It encompasses the management of mappings between these semantic structures and the knowledge graph's use cases and data sources.